josephesario/PhoneBookApp/README.md

 Note: If you encounter any issues during setup, ensure that you have met all the prerequisites and correctly configured the connection string.
 Rebuilding Angular Project and Cache

+If you already have node.js in your computer and angular escape next and only run this:

+bash

+ng build

+Otherwise:

-I have Sclude cache from version control, follow these additional steps:
+I have excluded cache from version control, follow these additional steps:

     Install Dependencies:
     Ensure Node.js and npm are installed.
 If not, download and install from Node.js official website.